World Marathon Majors

 The World Marathon Majors (WMM) is a championship-style competition for marathon runners that started in 2006.
-A points-based competition founded on seven major marathon races recognised as the most high-profile on the calendar, the series comprises annual races for the cities of Tokyo, Boston, London, Sydney, Berlin, Chicago and New York.
+A points-based competition founded on eight major marathon races recognised as the most high-profile on the calendar, the series comprises annual races (in order of their founding) for the cities of Boston (1897), New York (1970), Berlin (1974), Chicago (1977), London (1981), Cape Town (1994), Sydney (2000), and Tokyo (2007).

 In addition, the World Marathon Majors includes the results of any major global championship marathon held in that year.
 These races are the biennial World Athletics Championships Marathon, and the quadrennial Olympic Games Marathon.

 History

 Each World Marathon Majors series originally spanned two full calendar years; the second year of a series overlapped with the first year of the next.
 Starting in 2015, each series began with a defined city race and ended with the following race in the same city.
 So, series IX started in February 2015 at the 2015 Tokyo Marathon and ended there in February 2016 at the 2016 Tokyo Marathon.
 Series X started at the 2016 Boston Marathon and finished at the 2017 Boston Marathon.
 Series XI started at the 2017 London Marathon and finished at the 2018 London Marathon.

 Initial major sponsor Abbott Laboratories added its name in 2015.
 On April 26, 2017, Dalian Wanda Group Co., Ltd., one of the leading Chinese private conglomerates, announced a ten-year strategic partnership aimed at the continued growth and development of marathon events worldwide.

 Beginning with Series X at the 2016 Boston Marathon, wheelchair competitions were added for men and women.

 At the end of each of the first 10 WMM series the leading man and woman each won $500,000, making a total prize of one million U.S. dollars.
 Beginning with Series XI, the prize structure was revised so that for men and women first place became $250,000, second place $50,000 and third place $25,000.
 In the wheelchair division the prize money for men and women is $50,000 (first), $25,000 (second) and $10,000 (third).